piyushagarwal08/JU-Notes/Automation.md

 ## Meta Bots
 * Visual Captures ~> GUI Components of screen
 * Application APIs ~> Allow low level operations of an application by evading GUI, Supports API on dll
-* Navigational flows ~> Pre configured use cases of an application and Leverage visual captures and APIs and Screen and DLLs form the Assets
+* Navigational flows ~> Pre configured use cases of an application and Leverage visual captures and APIs and Screen and DLLs form the Assets using which one can create a ```Logic```

 * STP ~> Number of documents that are processed end-to-end without human intervention